UdhayakumarThangavel/UdhayakumarThangavel/README.md

 ### I'm Udhayakumar,

-Undertaking my Bachelor&#39;s from KPR Institute of Engineering and Technology in Department of computer science and engineering in Coimbatore, Tamilnadu.
+Undertaking my Bachelor&#39;s from KPR Institute of Engineering and Technology(Department of CSE) in Coimbatore, Tamilnadu.

 ### 🛠 &nbsp;Tech Stack